cyberk-lab/Cyberk-Protocol/memory-bank/progress.md

 ## Notes
 - Frontend is set up with Vite + React 18, shadcn/ui, and necessary dependencies
-- Backend is set up with NestJS 11, TypeORM, and MongoDB support
+- Backend is set up with NestJS 11, TypeORM, and MongoDB/PostgreSQL support
 - Both frontend and backend have proper TypeScript, ESLint, and Prettier configurations
 - Docker configurations are in place for backend services
 - Need to focus on integrating frontend and backend with smart contracts
 - Real-time updates will be critical for portfolio value display
+- Google OAuth configuration needs to be updated with correct redirect URIs
+- Backend dependencies need to be installed/updated
+- Frontend path aliases need to be properly configured